All Episodes

 And the case that figured all this out was the case called the slaughterhouse cases.

-And the slaughterhouse cases is essentially where they said in the case, and we're going to read a lot of the quotes on this.
+And the slaughterhouse cases is essentially where they said in the case, and we're going to read a lot of the quotes on this, it's very important.

 It's the most important case that's ever happened in the entire history of the American culture.

-So the U.S. citizen category was created technically with the 14th Amendment, but because there was so much confusion and because people just couldn't figure it out, it wasn't really clear as to what that even meant until this case, the slaughterhouse cases.
+So the U.S. citizen category was created technically with the 14th Amendment, but because there was so much confusion and because people just couldn't figure it out, it wasn't really clear as to what that even meant until the

-And in this case, they describe in great detail what exactly is a U.S. citizen and why are we making it and what's it supposed to do and how's it supposed to work.
+And in this case, they describe in great detail what exactly is a U.S. citizen and why are we making it and what's it supposed to do and how's it supposed to work right so here's the here's a quote and you know this guy here is a great guy another great guy to take a look at samuel freeman miller this is the guy who um is giving this opinion on this case right samuel freeman miller uh was a doctor and he was teaching himself um uh

 And then he served in the Supreme Court for 28 years.

-So 11 years into his 28 years on the Supreme Court, we have this case called the slaughterhouse cases.
+So eleven years into his 28 years on the Supreme Court, we have this case called the slaughterhouse cases.

-now, Mr. Miller felt very, very strongly about freeing the slaves, and he had been for a long time.
+Now, now, mister Miller felt very, very strongly about freeing the slaves and he had been for a long time.

 He was very, very, very politically motivated by freeing the slaves and had been since the beginning.